CNES/datalabs-docker-images/README.md

     base-image-->base-notebook;
     base-notebook-->pangeo-notebook;
     pangeo-notebook-->pytorch-notebook;
-    click base-image "https://hub.docker.com/r/pangeo/base-image" "Open this in a new tab" _blank click base-notebook "https://hub.docker.com/r/pangeo/base-notebook" "Open this in a new tab" _blank click pangeo-notebook "https://hub.docker.com/r/pangeo/pangeo-notebook" "Open this in a new tab" _blank click pytorch-notebook "https://hub.docker.com/r/pangeo/pytorch-notebook" "Open this in a new tab" _blank
+    click base-image "https://hub.docker.com/r/cnes/base-image" "Open this in a new tab" _blank click base-notebook "https://hub.docker.com/r/cnes/base-notebook" "Open this in a new tab" _blank click pangeo-notebook "https://hub.docker.com/r/cnes/pangeo-notebook" "Open this in a new tab" _blank click pytorch-notebook "https://hub.docker.com/r/cnes/pytorch-notebook" "Open this in a new tab" _blank
 ```
-**LINKS TO BE MODIFIED WHEN WE HAVE THE CONTAINER REGISTRY INFO**

 ### Using the image with Singularity on HPC systems

 If you want to use this image on an HPC system (including a GPU system), we recommend using Singularity.
 Please see the [Singularity guide](Sing+GPU.md).